“Let us offer ourselves and each other to Christ our God.”

 Mateos adds: “the phrasing [of the latter] is sometimes identical to [the former]” (2016: 259).

-But let us note: Both terms are associated with sacrifice. Άνατίθημι means: “to set up as a votive gift, to dedicate.”
+But both terms are associated with sacrifice. Άνατίθημι means: “to set up as a votive gift, to dedicate.”
 It is similar to παρατίθημι, which means, among others: “set before, serve up, (of a mother) put to the breast, provide, lay before (one), give a person in charge to, command or commit (into another’s hands), command (by a letter of introduction).”
-In Cambridge Greek Lexicon, παρατίθημι is further defined as: “set out (food) beside (someone), serve (a meal, food, drink, etc.), serve up, offer, have (a meal) served to someone; offer, present; entrust, commit (one’s property or in NT one’s spirit into the hands of God); endanger, risk, lay on the line (one’s life).”

 Jesus offers himself to God in his last act of sacrifice.
+The notion of sacrifice is clear and dominant.

-See other Greek words as well: ἀναφέρω, θυσία, ἱεραγέω, προσφέρω.
+Consider other Greek words as well: ἀναφέρω, θυσία, ἱεραγέω, προσφέρω.
 Maintaining the Hebrew meaning of ‘sacrifice,’ these words all have the sense of bringing something for sacrifice or to serve someone (a meal, etc.).

-Conclusion: To sacrifice is to serve.
+In short, to sacrifice is to serve.
 But to serve is to offer oneself (to God and others).

 If loving God means to love the neighbor (Matt 22.38; Mark 12.28), to offer ourselves to God is to do so for the neighbor.